 The Application Process

-CHEAR accepts applications continuously.
+New requests for CHEAR services are no longer being accepted.
 We anticipate Round 12 will be the final review cycle for CHEAR applications.
 For a full application to be considered for the Round 12 review in December 2018, a request for CHEAR services should be received by September 14, 2018.
 Find out more about the review schedule.

 The key steps in the application process are as follows: